Peugeot 308: Second facelift (2015)

 As the EMP2 platform was not industrialized in South America, the first generation 308 continued to be marketed there and received a second facelift in 2015.

-The front bumper is inspired by the 308 II (reduced front lights, Peugeot logo, and text, anti-fog lights, less contoured hood ...).
+The front bumper is inspired by the 308 II (reduced front lights, Peugeot logo and text, fog lights, less contoured hood/bonnet ...).

-The interior undergoes some modifications to accommodate some elements of the 308 II.
-There is a touch screen perfectly integrated with the centre console, instead of the traditional CD / MP3 and empty pockets.
+The interior gained some elements of the 308 II.
+There is a touchscreen integrated into the centre console instead of the traditional CD/MP3 and empty cubby-holes.

-For some years, the 308 I was sold in Argentina alongside the European-built 308 II, locally named 308 S.
+For some years, the 308 I was sold in Argentina alongside the European-built 308 II, locally badged 308 S.

-As it counterpart the first generation 408, the first generation 308 stayed manufactured in Argentina until 2021, when it was discontinued without any local or imported direct replacement.
+As it is manufactured alongside the first generation 408, the first generation 308 continued to be produced in Argentina until 2021, when it was discontinued without any local or imported direct replacement.

 Concepts

 308 Hybrid

 Bosch announced in June 2007 that it was supplying hybrid diesel-electric technology to Peugeot for the 308.
-A prototype 308 equipped with this technology was displayed in the Frankfurt Motor Show of 2007, and a further 'Prologue' concept car was shown at the 2008 Paris Motor Show, featuring a 1.6 litre HDi engine to turn the front wheels, and an electric motor to turn the rears.
+A prototype 308 equipped with this technology was displayed in the Frankfurt Motor Show of 2007, and a further 'Prologue' concept car was shown at the 2008 Paris Motor Show, featuring a 1.6-litre HDi engine to turn the front wheels, and an electric motor to turn the rears.

 308 RCZ Coupé

 Peugeot presented a 2+2 coupé concept car development of the 308, the 308 RCZ, at the 2007 Frankfurt Motor Show.
-This coupé concept is 18 mm lower than the standard car.
+This coupé concept is 18mm lower than the standard car.
 It has similar proportions to the Audi TT.
 The final production model was unveiled at the 2009 Frankfurt Motor Show as the RCZ without the 308 name, and went on sale in the spring of 2010.